relaystr/ndk/packages/ndk/example/zaps/README.md

 # running the examples

-You need a `nostr+walletconnect://...` uri from your NWC wallet service provider.
+For zapping example `zap.dart` you need a `nostr+walletconnect://...` uri from your NWC wallet service provider.

 see https://github.com/getAlby/awesome-nwc for more info how to get a wallet supporting NWC